JulzHR/Where-is-the-math-in-the-Two-Compartment-Open-Model/README.md

 # Where is the math in the Two Compartment Open Model? by Julio Reyes

 Welcome!
-This repository presents my mathematical modeling project exploring how pharmacokinetic models, specifically the **two compartment open model**, describe drug movement through the body.
+This repository presents my mathematical modeling project exploring how pharmacokinetic models, specifically the **two compartment open model for an intravenous (IV) bolus dose**, describe drug movement through the body.

 **Note:** I will focus **exclusively on the theoretical background and mathematical derivation** of the equations that govern the model.
 It does not include experimental or clinical data, but instead highlights the math behind how we understand drug distribution in the body. :)